SAP/openui5-docs/docs/Step_14_Make_Dialogs_Bookmarkable_5cc3147.md

 Next we change the `press` handler of the sort button.
 In the `onSortButtonPressed` function we set `this._oRouterArgs["?query"].showDialog = 1` and call `navTo()` to let the router do the job instead of directly opening the dialog.
 Finally, we delete `this._oRouterArgs["?query"].showDialog` before calling `navTo()` in the `confirm` and `cancel` event handlers of the `ViewSettingsDialog`.
 This is important to make sure that the dialog does not open again by the matched handler.

+We are now done with this step.
+Try to access the following pages:

 -   `webapp/index.html#/employees/overview?showDialog=1`

 -   `webapp/index.html#/employees/overview?search=an&sortField=EmployeeID&sortDescending=true&showDialog=1`